40docs/hydration/Copilot-Processing.md

   - Found: Copilot-Processing.md (untracked)

 ### Phase 2: Stage All Files
-- [ ] Stage all modified and untracked files using `git add .`
+- [x] Stage all modified and untracked files using `git add .`
-- [ ] Verify staging was successful
+- [x] Verify staging was successful
+  - Successfully staged: Copilot-Processing.md

 ### Phase 3: Update PR
-- [ ] Check if there are staged changes to commit
+- [x] Check if there are staged changes to commit
-- [ ] Commit the changes with an appropriate message
+- [x] Commit the changes with an appropriate message
+  - Commit hash: 7ee3bba
+  - Message: "docs: Add Copilot processing file for staging and PR update workflow"
-- [ ] Push the changes to update the existing PR
+- [x] Push the changes to update the existing PR
+  - Successfully pushed to origin/feature/infrastructure-enhancements

 ### Phase 4: Verification
 - [ ] Confirm the PR has been updated